 Few examples of blogs name using the same concept:

 - Blogging Joy (Blogging + Joy)

 Here are few examples of powerful emotive words:

-Read also – Step by step Guide to Increase Website Speed
+Read also – Is your website slow?
+Check out our Step by step Guide to Increase Website Speed

 4. Use Alliteration